CatherineTrevor/help-trevor-grow/README.md

 # Project Overview

-This project is my Milestone Two project with the Code Institute.
-This project augments the lessons from module 1 regarding HTML5 and CSS, and introduces JavaScript and jQuery.
+This site has been built as part of the Milestone Two project with the Code Institute.
+The project augments the lessons from module 1 regarding HTML5 and CSS, and introduces JavaScript and jQuery.
 Help Trevor Grow is a free-to-play, simple memory game designed for children approx. age 3 - 5 years old.
-One item of fruit is displayed in the middle of the playing area (Image A), with three images underneath (Images A, B and C), one of which is always the same as Image A ([see wireframe below](#play_detail)).
-Image A fades out after 10 seconds, and the three images below appear.
+One item of fruit is displayed in the middle of the playing area (Image A), with three images underneath
+(Images A, B and C), one of which is always the same as Image A ([see wireframe below](#play_detail)).
+Image A fades out after 5 seconds, and the three images appear at the bottom.
 The player then selects the same item from the three images below to gain a point and move to a new image.
 There are three levels, each slightly more difficult than the last level.

 # User Experience Design

 ## Strategy

 The game is designed primarily for use on a desktop, with limited help needed from an adult where a player is able to follow the instructions, or use a mouse without assistance.
 For players that cannot use a mouse, the game is best played on a touch screen device (tablet, mobile phone for example).
 Receiving guidance from a qualified Early Years Manager to ensure the game is age appropriate, there must be nothing unecessary on the screen to distract the player, allowing them to focus on the game.

 The levels available increase in difficulty: